Arty2/ubu24h/README.txt

 - The following pages cause *ubuscrape.py* to halt:
 	+ ...
 - Several videos cannot be probed for duration (or the method times out), therefore are returned with 0 duration and ignored by *ubucurate.py*.
-- Some Creator (see Artist) and Film names cannot be scraped, because of inconsistent HTML.
-Should be difficult to fix.
 - Some films (3-4 cases) may be scraped twice because they are references from multiple points.
 - Partial HTML code in some scraped entries.